-- a) Services given by registered nurses and other health workers who are not employees of or working under an approved arrangement with a Home Health Care Provider. - b) Food, housing, homemaker services and home delivered meals. - 49) Hospital Services Billed Separately Services rendered by Hospital resident Doctors or interns that are billed separately.
-This includes separately billed charges for services rendered by employees of Hospitals, labs or other institutions, and charges included in other duplicate billings. - 50) Hyperhidrosis Treatment Medical and surgical treatment of excessive sweating (hyperhidrosis). - 51) Maintenance Therapy Rehabilitative treatment given when no further gains are clear or likely to occur.
+- Services given by registered nurses and other health workers who are not employees of or working under an approved arrangement with a Home Health Care Provider. - Food, housing, homemaker services and home delivered meals. - Hospital Services Billed Separately.
+Services rendered by Hospital resident Doctors or interns that are billed separately.
+This includes separately billed charges for services rendered by employees of Hospitals, labs or other institutions, and charges included in other duplicate billings. - Hyperhidrosis Treatment.
+Medical and surgical treatment of excessive sweating (hyperhidrosis). - Infertility Treatment.
+Infertility procedures not specified as covered in this Booklet. - Lost or Stolen Drugs.
+Refills of lost or stolen Drugs. - Maintenance Therapy.
+Rehabilitative treatment given when no further gains are clear or likely to occur.
 Maintenance therapy includes care that helps you keep your current level of function and prevents loss of that function, but does not result in any change for the better.
-This Exclusion does not apply to "Habilitative Services" as described in the "Benefits/Coverage (What is Covered)" section. - 52) Massage Therapy For massage therapy and manipulative techniques or procedures. - 53) Medical Equipment, Devices, and Supplies
+This Exclusion does not apply to "Habilitative Services" as described in the "Benefits/Coverage (What is Covered)" section. - Massage Therapy Massage and massage therapy, except for massage therapy services that are part of a physical therapy treatment plan and covered under the "Therapy Services" section of this Booklet,

+Medical Equipment, Devices, and Supplies